A Generation Pure In Its Own Eyes

 3. exercise authority over, as of nations.

 Was there such a body of governors in the Christian congregation in the first century?
-Concerning Governors in Bible times Insight on the Scriptures says,
+Concerning Governors in Bible times, Insight on the Scriptures (published by the Watchtower Society) says:

 "Practically all the major powers of Bible times are spoken of as having rulers of the order of governors, either as local native rulers or as governors controlling occupied territories.